listx/listx_blog/post/2013-06-06-realforce-104ug-hi-pro.md

 ## Volume

-The 104UG less loud than the Unicomp when I press the keys, so that is a plus.
+The 104UG is less loud than the Unicomp when I press the keys, so that is a plus.
 I can also silently press the keys if I am careful enough --- great if you need to type something at night but don't want to wake your neighbors.
 On the Unicomp, you cannot register a keypress without an audible click of the metal spring underneath each key; even if you press a key ever so slowly, you will still get a clicking sound.